natalieagus/50033/docs/04-children/checkoff.md

 :::caution Grading notes
 As usual, the grading for this lab is **binary** (completed or not completed).
 This means you should implement <span className="orange-bold">all features</span> above to obtain the mark.
 In this checkoff, the features we are looking for are: meaningful player feedback, multiple scenes in the game, some kind of persistent data (could be highscore, user setting, etc), existence of interactable powerups (can be anything that benefits the player or introduce dilemma), and properly polished game restart functionality.

+Don't worry, we are _lenient_ and will give you the marks as long as we see some form of the requested feature.
 :::

 You are free to utilise whatever you have learned in this topic to implement the following (turn on the volume):